A Path Worth Maintaining

 Show up for yourself.
 Or, ya know...don't.

 You know when someone does something that immediately makes you feel stupid for not thinking of it?
-Well, that happened to me today at a coffee shop while I watched a person and their dog settle into a table.
-At first I was amused—the dog looked to be some sort of pittie mix with white fur, wearing a very fashionable, multi-colored sweater.
-And by the looks of it, it’d actually been a human sweater once upon a time.
+Well, that happened to me today at a coffee shop while I watched a person settle into a table with their dog.

+At first I was amused—the pup looked to be some sort of pittie mix with white fur, wearing a very fashionable, multi-colored sweater.
+And by my best guess, it’d actually been a human sweater once upon a time.
 From my spot against the back wall, I watched as the pair got comfy at the table in front of mine, facing the window.

 Good view for the dog.